Ernest Augustus, Duke of Brunswick: Abdication and later life

 In 1917, the British dukedom of Ernest Augustus's father, and his own title as a Prince of the United Kingdom of Great Britain and Ireland, were removed by the Titles Deprivation Act 1917, which took effect in 1919, as a result of the Duke's service in the German army during the war.
 On 8 November 1918, Ernest Augustus was forced to abdicate his throne, as were all the other German kings, grand dukes, dukes, and princes during the German Revolution of 1918–1919.
 Thus, when his father died in 1923, Ernest Augustus did not succeed to his father's title of Duke of Cumberland.
 For the next thirty years, Ernest Augustus remained as head of the House of Hanover, living in retirement on his various estates, mainly Blankenburg Castle in Germany and Cumberland Castle in Gmunden, Austria.
-He also owned Marienburg Castle near Hanover, although rarely ever living there until 1945.
+He also owned Marienburg Castle near Hanover, although rarely ever living there until moving his family there in 1945.